Evening Primrose Oil Benefits, Uses, Dosage, & Side Effects

 How do you include evening primrose oil into your skincare regimen?Here are a few steps you can follow to reap its benefits.

-How To Use Evening Primrose Oil?
+How To Use Evening Primrose Oil

-Evening primrose oil can be applied topically or taken as oral supplements.
-It can be paired with herbs or other oils to make face packs or creams.
-It also reduces your hair fall effectively.
+Even primrose oil also reduces your hair fall effectively.
 Use evening primrose oil supplements if your hair fall is related to hormonal imbalance or medication.
-Apply evening primrose oil topically if your hair loss is related to scalp issues like itching or dryness.
+If you are new to evening primrose oil supplements, start with a lower dose and gradually increase as per your body’s tolerance.
+Consult your healthcare advisor before doing so.
+If your hair loss is related to scalp issues like itching or dryness, you may apply evening primrose oil topically.

 Note: Take an evening primrose oil supplement soon after a meal and not on an empty stomach.
 You need not dilute evening primrose oil.
 Do a patch test before using it.